Air pollution in Hong Kong and pregnancy: are you at risk?

 - Asthma, and other respiratory diseases

-As you can see, air pollution can harm your unborn baby in many ways.
-It’s then important to understand the ways in which you can protect yourself from the harming air quality effects.
+As you can see, air pollution can harm your unborn child in many ways.
+It’s vital to understand how you can shield yourself and your baby from poor quality air.

 How should you protect your baby from air pollution in Hong Kong during pregnancy?